annabrakowska/Dashboard-App/README.md

-# README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+# Admin Panel Fullstack Application

+Admin panel project

+Technologies:
-* Ruby version
+* Ruby on Rails

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization
+* Javascript

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* HTML, CSS/SASS

-* ...
+* Semantic UI

+Features:
+* enables admin to create a new account, and log in
+* enables admin to create, display, edit and remove students, teachers, courses and cohorts
+* deletion enabled via an ajax call